Refusing to sign letter on EU talks, Greece escalates standoff with Albania over Beleri case

 Despite the firm stance, Athens remains open to reconsidering its position should Tirana signal a willingness to engage in constructive dialogue, according to a report in the Greek newspaper Kathimerini.

-A veto from Greece essentially means the freezing of Albania’s EU integration process, a further delay in an arduous process that appears neverending.
+A veto from Greece essentially means the freezing of Albania’s EU integration process, a further delay in an arduous process that appears never-ending.

 In addition to public statements, Greece has made several symbolic moves over the past four months.
-In August, Albanian Prime Minister Edi Rama was not invited at a major EU integration event in Athens in a protest over Beleri’s jailing.
+In August, Albanian Prime Minister Edi Rama was not invited at a major EU integration event in Athens in a protest over Beriberi's jailing.
 Albanian President Bajram Begaj was invited but declined to attend.

 Rama has tried to strike a conciliatory tone with Greece since, but without any success.